KJFA-FM

-KJFA-FM (102.9 FM) is a radio station licensed to Pecos, New Mexico, branded as Fuego 102-9, and serving the Santa Fe area.
-It broadcasts a bilingual Hispanic rhythmic format, simulcasting KJFA 840 AM Belen, New Mexico.
+KJFA-FM (102.9 MHz) is a radio station licensed to Pecos, New Mexico, branded as Fuego 102-9, and serving the Santa Fe area.
+It broadcasts a bilingual Hispanic rhythmic format.

 History

 KENC – Enchantment FM 102.9

 102.9 FM signed on in August 2002 as KENC, "Enchantment FM 102.9", under Meadows Media, programmed by Jim Duncan, which aired an eclectic music format made up of jazz (without much smooth jazz), classical, world music, blues, folk, and bluegrass, as well as Adult Album Alternative.
 Jim Duncan's goal was to create a radio station which featured music not heard on most commercial radio stations.
 The signal was very poor throughout its coverage area; it suffered interference from KRGN in Amarillo, Texas and KAZX in Kirtland, New Mexico.
 Many adjustments and minor modifications were made to the transmitter site, however the signal never improved satisfactorily.
 A 2,400 watt booster was added in May 2003 on a cellsite about 1 mile northwest of Santa Fe.

 Will Sims, the managing partner of KENC, began searching for a buyer for 102.9 FM.
 Ken Christensen, chief operating officer of Blu Ventures based in Fort Myers, Florida, was looking to buy a Santa Fe radio station.
 Blu Ventures owns a chain of three sushi bars in Florida named Blu Sushi, which are known for their Chill inspired atmosphere.
 Blu Ventures also owns radioio.com, an internet radio site.
 Santa Fe was the chosen market because of its eclectic mix of people and its "unique creative energy that radiates outwardly across the US".
 In November 2003, KENC and the office on Cordova Road were sold to Blu Ventures.